digital-work-lab/digital-work-lecture/slides/10-knowledge-intensive-services.md

 <!-- - (Synonym_1 OR Synonym_2 OR ...)
 AND (Synonym_10 OR Synonym_11 OR ...) ... -->
 - Corresponding search query: ``(digital OR online OR ...)
 AND (work OR labor OR ...)
 AND (productivity OR effectiveness OR ...)``

-Note: Ideally, literature searches rely on controlled vocabulary (e.g., the [Medical Subject Headings, MeSH](https://meshb-prev.nlm.nih.gov/treeView)).
+Note: Ideally, literature searches rely on controlled vocabulary (e.g., the [Medical Subject Headings, MeSH](https://meshb-prev.nlm.nih.gov/treeView){: target="_blank"}).

 <!--
 ![bg right:35% width:400px](../material/MeSH-example.png)